-In the original board game: Android, A murder has occured, and 5 detectives are working to find who did it.
+In the original Adventure Board Game: Android, A murder has occurred, and 5 detectives are working to find out who did it.
 A game with many mechanics, there are personal stories for each detective to make a rich story with lots of replayability.

-Tabletop Cardgame: Android Netrunner is an asymmetrical card game where one player play the role of a Megacorp, (choice of Haas Bioroid, Jinteki, NBN or Weyland Consortium) and the other plays the role of hacker of varying factions and ideologies.
+Net Runner is an asymmetrical card game where one player play the role of a Megacorp, (choice of Haas Bioroid, Jinteki, NBN or Weyland Consortium) and the other plays the role of hacker of varying factions and ideologies.
 Both sides compete to score Agenda cards.
-Has a niche but growing fanbase.

 This board game gives examples of: